nopSolutions/nopCommerce-Docs/en/developer/tutorials/data-validation.md

     }
     ```

-1. Annotate your model class with the ValidatorAttribute.
+1. Annotate your model class with the `ValidatorAttribute`.
 Refer to the example below for guidance.

     ```csharp
     [Validator(typeof(AddressValidator))]